 Toxicities of particular concern and those associated with particular agents are discussed in this section.

-Molecular studies indicate that these squamous cell carcinomas and keratoacanthomas are due to a paradoxical activation of the mitogen activated protein kinase MAPK pathway that bypasses the inhibition of BRAF .
-Furthermore, the short latency period until the development of these skin lesions is consistent with the presence of preexisting RAS mutations in the skin that enhance their activation of downstream proteins in the MAPK pathway when subjected to BRAF inhibition.
+Molecular studies indicate that these squamous cell carcinomas and keratoacanthomas are due to a paradoxical activation of the MAP kinase pathway that bypasses the inhibition of BRAF .
+Furthermore, the short latency period until the development of these skin lesions is consistent with the presence of preexisting RAS mutations in the skin that enhance their activation of downstream proteins in the MAP kinase pathway when subjected to BRAF inhibition.

-Data from studies of the combination of a BRAF inhibitor and a MEK inhibitor indicate that there is a reduced incidence of skin toxicity including the development of skin cancers, presumably by the MEK inhibitor blocking this paradoxical activation of the MAPK pathway .
+Data from studies of the combination of a BRAF inhibitor and an MEK inhibitor indicate that there is a reduced incidence of skin toxicity, including the development of skin cancers, presumably by the MEK inhibitor blocking this paradoxical activation of the MAP kinase pathway .
 (See 'Combined MEK plus BRAF inhibition' below.)